Skip to content

 Six reasons teams never go back

 Most task managers give you a title field and a checkbox.
-TARO gives you the full context layer every task needs to actually get done and six ways to look at it .
+TARO gives you the full context layer every task needs and six ways to look at it.

 Rich text that actually works like a doc